Skip links

 F: 678.840.3481

-An experienced and accomplished appellate advocate, Gray represents clients facing both civil and criminal penalties.
-He also maintains a trial support practice focusing on dispositive motions and other key issues upon which an appeal might follow.
+An experienced and accomplished appellate practitioner, Gray also maintains a trial support practice focusing on novel issues likely to be appealed in multiple cases.

 Gray graduated from Vanderbilt University Law School, where he received the book award for criminal procedure.
 He served as a law clerk for federal judges in the Southern District of Texas, the Eastern District of Virginia, and the Fourth Circuit Court of Appeals before opening his solo appellate and trial support practice in 2012.
 He has been recognized as a board-certified appellate expert in Florida since 2021.
 He is also AV rated by Martindale-Hubbell, and recognized as an “elite” appellate practitioner by Florida Trend magazine.